 - Enhanced Athletic Performance

 CBD in Blue Cannatine gives you a smooth rise and come down after 3 to 5 hours of launch mode.
-CBD is also neuroprotective and increase your bliss.
-Methylene blue both supports mitochondrial function AND enhances their function (i.e. that’s why it’s called a Bluetropic…it’s a combination of HON + PON).
+CBD is also neuroprotective and increases your bliss.
+Methylene blue both supports mitochondrial function and enhances their function (i.e., that’s why it’s called a Bluetropic…it’s a combination of HON + PON).
 More on Bluetropics coming soon in another blog article to follow.

-Can Blue Cannatine can launch almost anyone?
+Can Blue Cannatine launch almost anyone?
 The answer is absolutely yes.
-But over the long term, it contains stimulants (i.e. PONs) that may overclock your system if it is not well optimized.
+But over the long term, it contains stimulants (i.e., PONs) that may overclock your system if it is not well optimized.

-And ideally, no matter the PON you decide to take, it's always a great idea to optimize your cellular foundation first or in parallel!
+And ideally, no matter the PON you decide to take, it's always a great idea to optimize your cellular foundation first or to do so in parallel!